matgomes/urlshortener/README.md

 ﻿## URLSHORTENER

-A simple url shortener made with Django REST Framework and Postgres.
+A simple url shortener made with Django REST Framework, nginx, gunicorn and postgres.

 This was my very first project, it was a challenge for an internship program.
 Recently i revisited it and made some changes.